 Generally, people who tell me they don’t drink much tea, prefer to drink coffee throughout the day.
-And no, these people exist outside of Italy!
-I press them further and ask why: it’s either that they are from countries where tea culture did not proliferate historically, or they have never had the opportunity to taste good quality tea, because those generic teabags serving very strong low-quality black tea has not been… their cup of tea (pun intended)!
+I ask why: it’s either that they are from countries where tea culture did not proliferate historically, or they have never had the opportunity to taste good quality tea, because those generic teabags serving very strong low-quality black tea have not been… their cup of tea (pun intended)!

 In a café or restaurant, you are likely to see just ‘green tea’ on the menu, so it’s safe to assume that wherever you go, you are ordering the same green tea, right?
 In fact, green tea is a type of tea.
 In Japan alone, there are at least twenty types of green tea, with an even wider variety grown in China and South Korea, for example.

 As for the type of green tea, it all depends on your taste preferences, mood and time of day.
 In the morning, I soak in the quiet and stillness and enjoy a delicious Organic Matcha tea.
 The slow release of caffeine (due to the presence of theanine in the tea) sustains my energy levels in a balanced way, plus I enjoy the mindfulness in the process of whisking with my chasen.

 In the weekends, I wake myself up with High Mountain Dragonwell tea because the light honeysuckle sweetness and slight chestnut notes gently awaken my senses.

 The umami flavours of Organic Sencha and Genmaicha go great after lunch for a healthy pick-me-up.
 Be mindful though: when you consume green tea on an empty stomach, the tannins in tea increase stomach acid and may cause stomach ache.